phpconcept/jeedom-arubaiot/README.md

 Release v0.6 (in-dev) :
 - Adding additional telemetry data as commands (not tested in real life)
 - Code optimisation (easier to add commands in the future)
+- Change in presence and nearestAP : a minimum RSSI value can be configured to become a nearestAP.
+Bellow this value the nearestAP command will not be set (or nearestAP swaped).
+Initial presence value will be triggered with same minimum RSSI.
+However as soon as the AP is the nearest, any RSSI value will update the timer and the presence flag.
+- Changing nearestAP value to be AP name rather than MAC@ (could be a configuration option in the future)
+- Bug : update timestamp value in triangulation, even when RSSI is same value.
+  Previously when RSSI is same, no update at all.

 Release v0.5 (beta) :
 - Add a modal to display the actives reporters